webxdc/webxdc_docs/src/spec.md

 });
 ```

-When you need to send an empty file make sure you set `message.file.base64` to an empty string (`""`), forgetting to set `base64` or setting it to `null` it is an error.
+> When you need to send an empty file make sure you set `message.file.base64` to an empty string (`""`), forgetting to set `base64` or setting it to `null` it is an error.
 This is also important for Messenger Implementations, because you need to check for `typeof message.file.base64 === "string"` instead of `!message.file.base64`, which would not allow empty files.

+> If you want to store text don't use `btoa()`, rather use `message.file.plainText` directly, because [`btoa()` has problems with some unicode/emojis](https://developer.mozilla.org/en-US/docs/Web/API/btoa#unicode_strings)

 ### selfAddr